AndreaGonzato/express-web-app/README.md

 # express-web-app
 This is a Twitter clone web app

-# Requirements
+## Requirements
 - [docker](https://www.docker.com/)
 - [docker compose](https://docs.docker.com/compose/install/)
 - [npm](https://www.npmjs.com/)
-- express: intall with the command `npm install express`
+- express: install with the command `npm install express`
 - vite: install with the command: `npm install vite`

-## Optional requirements
+### Optional requirements
-- mongo : if you want to load data and query the database
 - python: if you want to load the data using a [script](https://github.com/AndreaGonzato/express-web-app/blob/main/app/database/loadData.py)
 - pymongo : to run the python script you need pymongo.
 If you have pip you can in install it with the command: `pip install pymongo`

-# How to use
+## How to use
-In the directory `/express-web-app/app` create a file named `.env` and define your key to sign JWT tokens like this:
+In the directory `app` create a file named `.env` and define your key to sign JWT tokens like this:

 ```
 TOKEN_SECRET=yourSecretKey
 ```

-## Start back-end (web server and mongo container)
+### Start back-end (web server and mongo container)
-In the directory `/express-web-app/` run the command:
+In the root directory of the project run the command:
 ```
 sudo docker compose up
 ```